Blendify/blender-manual/trunk/blender_docs/manual/physics/soft_body/settings.rst

    Set this value to the fractional distance between vertices that you want them to have their own "space".
    Too high of a value will include too many vertices all the time and slow down the calculation.
-   Too low of a level will let other vertices get too close and thus possibly intersect because there won't be enough time to slow them down.
+   Too low of a level will let other vertices get too close and thus possibly intersect because there will not be enough time to slow them down.

 Stiffness
    Default 1.0.
 How elastic that ball of personal space is.